Grantee Directory

 Central Queens Academy Charter School

-To support Central Queens Academy's expansion, starting with kindergarten and first-grade students in August 2024 and ultimately serving 1,800 K-8 students in total and replicating its high-performing model in a diverse, underserved community.
+To support expansion by opening a second school, serving K-8 students and replicating its high-performing model in a diverse, underserved community.

 Grant amount: $325,000